OpenEvalProject/evals/manuscripts/elife-93979/v1/manuscript.md

 The Hel2i subdomain, an alpha helical insertion domain unique to RLRs and metazoan Dicers, is comprised of five alpha helices and is inserted between Hel2 and the CTD.
 The pincer subdomain forms the canonical V-shape that acts as a bridge connecting Hel1, Hel2, and the CTD.
 In the CTD, we observed a patch of lysine residues (K987, K988, and K990) that make extensive contact with phosphates in the RNA backbone (Figure 4D and G).
 Interestingly, Guo et al., 2013 demonstrated that a C. elegans drh-1 null mutant animal carrying an extrachromosomal array encoding DRH-1 with point mutations K988A, W987A, and K990A, failed to rescue RNAi, which suggests these residues are key in maintaining contact with dsRNA.
 K988 and W989 are conserved in RLRs, indicating these are important residues in the CTD (Figure 4—figure supplement 4).
 We also found that the CTD contains a zinc structural ion that is conserved with RLRs (Figure 4—figure supplement 4, see arrows pointing up, and figure supplement 5C).
 Overall, the tertiary structure of DRH-1 was well conserved with RLRs (Figure 4—figure supplement 5D).
 The RMSD of DRH-1 to an internally bound RIG-I (PDB 7TO2 Wang and Pyle, 2022) was 1.706 Å, while to MDA5 (PDB 4GL2 Wu et al., 2013) it was 1.708 Å.

-## The NTD of DRH-1 is autoinhibitory
+### The NTD of DRH-1 is autoinhibitory

 When full-length DRH-1 was purified by itself, we found that it could not hydrolyze ATP (Figure 5A, DRH-1).
 Since our structural studies suggested that DRH-1 translocated along dsRNA, we considered the possibility that interaction of its NTD with DCR-1’s helicase domain released DRH-1 from an autoinhibited state.
 This was an attractive model by analogy to RIG-I, which contains two N-terminal caspase activation and recruitment domains (CARDs) (Figure 1A) involved in autoinhibition.
 In the absence of dsRNA, the second CARD (CARD2) interacts with RIG-I’s Hel2i domain to stabilize an autoinhibited conformation and prevent signaling of an interferon response (Kowalinski et al., 2011; Ramanathan et al., 2016).
 In the presence of its optimal substrate, a 5′ppp BLT dsRNA, RIG-I’s CTD and helicase domains bind the dsRNA terminus, promoting a conformational change that disrupts the CARD2 interaction and autoinhibition.
 This allows RIG-I to translocate along dsRNA, form oligomers, and signal an interferon response (Devarkar et al., 2018; Peisley et al., 2013).
 In the absence of DCR-1 and RDE-4, full-length DRH-1 cannot hydrolyze ATP with dsRNA (Figure 5A).
 However, we found that deletion of its NTD (ΔNTD DRH-1), allowed ATP hydrolysis in a terminus-dependent manner (Figure 5A and B).
 Based on these results and our structural data (Figure 4A and B), we propose that the NTD of DRH-1, like RIG-I’s CARD domains, interacts with its own helicase domain to promote an autoinhibited state.
 While binding to dsRNA relieves autoinhibition for RIG-I, for DRH-I we propose it is the binding of its NTD to DCR-1’s helicase domain that relieves DRH-1’s autoinhibited state (Figure 4).
 Moreover, ΔNTD DRH-1 hydrolyzes ATP more efficiently in the presence of blunt dsRNA as opposed to 3′ovr dsRNA, suggesting that, like RIG-I, DRH-1 recognizes dsRNA termini (Figure 5A and B).

 ![Figure 5.](https://cdn.elifesciences.org/articles/93979/elife-93979-fig5-v1.jpg)

 **Figure 5.:** (A) Full length DRH-1 (25 nM) was incubated with 106 BLT dsRNA (400 nM) with 100 μM α-32P-ATP at 20 °C (lane 2). ΔNTD DRH-1 (25 nM) was incubated without RNA (-RNA; lane 1) or with 400 nM 106 BLT (lanes 3–11) or 3′ovr dsRNA (lanes 12–20) with 100 μM α-32P-ATP at 20 °C. ATP hydrolysis was monitored by TLC, and a representative PhosphorImage is shown.
 Positions of origin, ATP, and ADP are indicated.
 (B) Quantification of ATP hydrolysis assay as in A. Data points are mean ± SD (n=3) with symbol key in graph.
 (C and D) A representative PhosphorImage (C) shows trap experiments using 50 nM DCR-1•DRH-1•RDE-4 and 1 nM 32P-internally labeled 106 BLT dsRNA ±2000 nM 52 BLT cold dsRNA.
 Quantification (D) shows mean ± SD (n=3).
 Cold dsRNA was added at 2.75 minutes as indicated by the vertical dotted line and arrow.
 (E) Single-turnover cleavage assays of 106 BLT or 106 3′ovr dsRNA (1 nM) with indicated protein complex (25 nM)±5 mM ATP as indicated.
 Sense strand was 32P-internally labeled to allow visualization of intermediates, with red line noting internal cleavage products of 21–23 nts and blue line noting 22–23 nt products.
 Products were separated by 17% denaturing PAGE, and a representative PhosphorImage is shown (n=3).
 Left, marker nucleotide lengths.
-AH, alkaline hydrolysis.Figure 5—source data 1.Figure 5A.Figure 5—source data 2.Figure 5C.Figure 5—source data 3.Figure 5E.
+AH, alkaline hydrolysis.

-## DCR-1•DRH-1•RDE-4 processively cleaves BLT dsRNA
+### DCR-1•DRH-1•RDE-4 processively cleaves BLT dsRNA

 Given that DCR-1•DRH-1•RDE-4 cleaves BLT dsRNA in an ATP-dependent manner (Figure 1C–E), and our data suggest DRH-1 hydrolyzes ATP for translocation (Figures 2H and 4C), we wondered if translocation was coupled to processive cleavage.
 To test this, we performed trap experiments where DCR-1•DRH-1•RDE-4 was allowed to cleave 32P-internally labeled BLT dsRNA for a short time, followed by addition of excess nonradiolabeled (cold) dsRNA.
 When cold dsRNA was added second, we saw a small continued accumulation of siRNA over time, albeit the increase was slight (Figure 5C and D), consistent with the idea that DCR-1•DRH-1•RDE-4 remained associated with dsRNA during successive cleavage events.
 Additional support for the role of DRH-1 in processive cleavage came from single turnover cleavage assays using 32P-internally labeled BLT dsRNA to allow visualization of the initial cleavage event from the terminus (e.g. Figure 1), as well as siRNAs from internal cleavage (Figure 5E).
 For WT complex in the presence of ATP, the 26nt and 27nt siRNA bands that correspond to the initial cleavage from the terminus were observed, as well as a cluster of smaller siRNAs (~21 – 23nts).
 Based on prior studies (Welker et al., 2011), the 23nt species is predicted to be comprised of siRNAs produced from the initial cleavage from the opposite end, as well as internal cleavage, while the 21nt and 22nt species derive exclusively from internal cleavage (Figure 5E, see red line).
 Importantly, the DCR-1•DRH-1K320A•RDE-4 complex showed the greatest loss in the production of internal siRNAs (Figure 5E).
 A similar loss of internal siRNA was observed in the presence of 32P-internally labeled 3′ovr dsRNA only when DRH-1’s helicase is mutated (Figure 5E, blue line 22 – 23nts).
 Since DRH-1 is required for ATP hydrolysis (Figure 2F and H), it is possible that DRH-1 is needed to allow DCR-1 to processively cleave dsRNA.
 This observation is supported by Coffman et. al, who showed that C. elegans strains containing drh-1 mutations accumulated siRNAs corresponding to terminal regions of the Orsay virus genome, but lost viral siRNAs mapping to internal regions (Coffman et al., 2017).